-The front airbag system is triggered in the event of an accident of a certain severity.
+The front airbag system is triggered in the event of an accident of a certain severity in the depicted area.
 The ignition needs to be switched on.

 The inflated airbags cushion the impact, thereby reducing the risk of injury to the upper body and head of the front seat occupants considerably.